TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (1) The consultant pharmacist providing services to a clinic shall.

-(a) Assume overall responsibility for clinic pharmacy services, for clinic pharmacy supportive personnel, and for procedures as outlined in the procedures manual, including all records of drugs procured, administered, transferred, distributed, repackaged or dispensed from the clinic.
+(a) Assume overall responsibility for clinic pharmaceutical services, for clinic facility supportive personnel, and for procedures as outlined in the procedures manual, including all records of drugs procured, administered, transferred, distributed, repackaged or dispensed from the clinic.

 (b) Assume responsibility for the destruction or removal of unwanted or outdated dangerous drugs, including controlled substances, as required by laws and regulations.

-(c) Develop the pharmacy services procedures manual for the clinic establishing the system for control and accountability of pharmaceuticals.
+(c) Develop the pharmaceutical services procedures manual for the clinic establishing the system for control and accountability of pharmaceuticals.

 (d) Provide in-service education and training to clinic staff, as applicable.